Deadly storms and tornadoes sweep through US

 “We just all hunkered down.”

-The storm system, which left dozens injured, was bearing down on the US east coast on Saturday, with thunderstorms, hail and powerful winds predicted through late Sunday.

-It had sent multiple tornadoes -- some of exceptional size and power -- sweeping through Arkansas, where they killed at least five people, the state's governor said.
+It sent multiple tornadoes -- some of exceptional size and rare power -- sweeping through Arkansas, where they killed at least five people, the state’s governor said.

 Daylight revealed extensive damage, with several homes torn apart, cars overturned, power lines toppled and trees ripped out of the ground.

+In a statement Sunday President Joe Biden said: “We are working closely with the state of Indiana and other impacted states as they assess damages, and stand ready to respond to any additional requests for Federal assistance.”

-Governor Sarah Huckabee Sanders has declared a state of emergency and activated the national guard to help with recovery efforts.
+Arkansas Governor Sarah Huckabee Sanders declared a state of emergency and activated the national guard to help with recovery efforts.

 She said she had spoken to President Joe Biden, who promised to expedite federal aid.